giuliaok/crawls_nest/README.md

 ...work in progress

-*NB* This Readme file is intended for users!
+**NB**: This Readme file is intended for users!
 If you would like to contribute to this repo, please refer to the [`guide for contributors`](https://github.com/giuliaok/crawls_nest/blob/main/guide_for_contributors.md)

 Background
 ----------